Slugronaut/PGIA/README.md

 <br />

 ## Environment setup
+The first thing we need to do is ensure that the project has all of the required dependecies.
+These include the new Input System, UIElements / UIToolkit, Odin, HashedString, and of course PGIA itself.
+This system was developed using Unity 2022 and is currently maintained for Unity 2022.3 so that version of Unity or later is recommended.
 <br />

 ### IElements / UIToolkit
 PGIA is designed to work with Unity's new UIToolkit and does not support the old UGUI system anymore.
-You can ensure it is active by going to the Package Manager, selecting the 'Built-in' packages from the dropdown and searching for UIElements.
+You can ensure it is active by going to the Package Manager, selecting the *Built-in* packages from the dropdown and searching for UIElements.
 You should see something like the following screenshot if it is enabled.

 ![](doc/images/example01.PNG)

 ### Input System
 PGIA also requires the new Input System from Unity in order to properly track mouse positions.
 Unfortunately, some parts of UIElements still rely on the old system as well but luckily Unity supports both system simultaneously.
-Once again you can use the package manager to ensure you have installed the new Input System.
+Once more, you can use the package manager to ensure you have installed the new Input System.

 ![](doc/images/example02.PNG)

 After installing Unity will likely ask you if you want to enable the new system and then require a restart.
 You should opt to do this.
 You can also toggle this option in the *Project Settings->Player->OtherSettings* and set *Active Input Handling* to *Both*.